infrawatch/documentation/README.md

     make open-pdf

-The final artifacts can be found in the ./build subdirectory.
+You can find the final artifacts in the ./build subdirectory.
 Note that GNU Makefile tracks changes and only builds relevant artifacts, to trigger full rebuild use `make clean` to delete build directory and start over.

-## Reading or Publishing
+## Reading or publishing

-Publishing up the upstream documentation is done automatically on merge to the `master` branch.
-Automation in Travis-CI will then result in a built html output being pushing into the `gh-pages` branch.
-The resulting artifacts are then available for reading at https://infrawatch.github.io/documentation
+Publishing the upstream documentation is done automatically on merge to the `master` branch.
+Automation in Travis-CI will then result in a built html output being pushed into the `gh-pages` branch.
+You can read the content at: https://infrawatch.github.io/documentation

 ## Contributing